 To my experiences of going on wildlife safaris and what I had watched on discovery & Nat-geo, I guess this trip gave me a new insight into wildlife conservation.
 Until now I had only been hearing and watching it.
 This trip gave me an opportunity to EXPERIENCE it.
 You cannot connect with nature unless, you get up, close and personal with wildlife.

 My wants are vague… This weekend I wanted to drive through countryside.
 As you may know, my mother worked for a government bank, a subsidiary of NABARD that lends agricultural loans.
-While she was processing one of the farm loans files, I had once taken a glance at the name of the file- Hesaraghatta.
-Though her, I had heard that Hesaraghatta is an important centre of several agricultural research in India.
-I have been familiar with the campus of Gandhi Krishi Vigyan Kendra (GKVK) in Bangalore and the amount of green cover there.
-With that, I assumed that there must be a lot of greenery around Hesaraghatta too, and decided to head there.
+While she was processing one of the farm loan files, I had once chanced to take a glance at the filename- Hesaraghatta.
+Through her, I had heard that Hesaraghatta is an important centre of several agricultural research in India.
+I had been familiar with the campus of Gandhi Krishi Vigyan Kendra (GKVK) in Bangalore and the amount of green cover there.
+Hence, I assumed that there must be a lot of greenery around Hesaraghatta too, and decided to head there.

 We started from home at around 8.00.a.m towards Hesaraghatta.
 We first passed through a village called Aivaragandapura.
-It is small village that gets its name from the Pandavas who stayed here.
-‘Aivara-Kanda-oura’ translates to ‘A village that has seen the five people’.
-There is a temple complex dedicated to the Pandavas who are beleived to have stayed breiefly, here during their exile.
+It is a small village that gets its name from the Pandavas.
+‘Aivara-Kanda-pura’ translates to ‘A village that has seen the five people’.
+There is a temple complex dedicated to the Pandavas who are beleived to have stayed here, briefly during their exile.

 We continued our drive to catch up with our plan of going to the area of agricultural research.
-The government run research institute is spread across a massive area and is divided into separate sections, each having its own administration and permits.
+The government run research institute is spread across a massive area and is divided into separate sections, each having its own administration and permit requisites.
 We first reached the poultry farm.
-Various breeds of poultry are kept in separate enclosures for reserach purposes.
-Along with several native varieties breeds, we also saw Ostriches, Emus, turkeys, ducks, white geese, grey geese, swans etc. With permission from the concerned authorities, we could also visit the Indo-Danish cattle farm.
-I was awestruck with their massive size.
+Various poultry breeds are kept in separate enclosures for research purposes.
+Along with several native varieties, we also saw Ostriches, Emus, turkeys, ducks, white geese, grey geese, swans etc. With permission from the concerned authorities, we could also visit the Indo-Danish cattle farm.
+I was awestruck with their size.
 They were massive, comparable with elephants.
 I mean, really!
-There is also rabbit farm, pig farm etc. which we thought of giving a miss since we could not figure out the way.
+There is also rabbit farm, pig farm etc. which we thought of giving a miss because we could not figure out the route.
 Hesarghatta is also a centre for Horticulture-research.
 You will pass through large stretches of seasonal flowers, mango orchards and other farm crops.

-We were done with our pursuit of agricultural research and still had lot of time with us.
+We were done with our pursuit of agricultural research and still had a lot of time with us.
 We decided to drive around and explore hesaraghatta a little more.
 We drove further ahead and passed through a narrow pot-holed road.
-We stopped by a high wall by the roadside which we learnt was the once famous Hesaraghatta lake.
-This reservoir once served as an important part of water supply to Bangalore City.
-This is now just a stretch of barren land open for cattle grazing and a playground for some village boys who go there to play a game of cricket.
+We stopped by a high wall by the roadside which we learnt, was the once famous Hesaraghatta lake.
+This reservoir served as an important part of water supply to Bangalore City in the past.
+This is now just a stretch of barren land, open for cattle grazing and a playground for some village boys who go there for a game of cricket.
 These days, it barely fills even during the heaviest monsoon.
 While we stood on the tank bund, we could see some village youth playing cricket on the tank bed with a little water at the far end of the large area.
-The breeze was indeed good and that’s why we spent some time walking around the tank wall.
+The breeze was indeed good and that’s why we spent some time walking along the tank wall.

 We also had a good view of the sunset from the open area.
 It was getting dark by then.
 So, we drove back to the hustling and bustling city—away from the calm and rusty countryside.
 It was hard to believe that such calmness prevailed in our very own Bengalooru.
 I will surely go back there soon..
 Very soon… It was a total get away from the maddening city life.